Ivanka Trump Popped With These Sneakers for a Big Makeover Ahead of New White House Job

 Ivanka, 35, and Kushner, 36, are also parents to Arabella, 5, and Joseph, 3.
 Kushner serves as the senior adviser to her father.

-The businesswoman returned to her Manhattan residence for the weekend after relocating Washington, D.C.

-She has gone on hiatus from Brand Ivanka to pursue her social causes alongside her father, President Donald Trump.
+The businesswoman returned to her Manhattan residence for the weekend after relocating Washington, D.C., since going on hiatus from Brand Ivanka to pursue political causes alongside her father, President Donald Trump.

 In an ABC “20/20” interview last year, the businesswoman announced she was stepping away from her shoe empire and called it an “emotional” decision.